Calibrator

 Understand the zero state and the coordinate system

-After the robot enters the calibration state, with all servos rotated to their zero angles, attach the head, tail, and legs prepared in the previous section to the body.
-They are generally perpendicular to their linked body frames.
+After the robot enters the calibration mode, with all servos rotated to their zero angles, attach the head, tail, and legs prepared in the previous section to the body.
+They are generally perpendicular to the body frames they are linked to.

-Install the servo-related components according to the picture (calibration state) and try to ensure that they are perpendicular to each other (the upper leg is perpendicular to the torso, and the lower leg is perpendicular to the upper leg).
+For the construction kit, please install the servo-related components as shown in the picture (calibration mode) and ensure they are perpendicular to each other (the upper leg is perpendicular to the torso, and the lower leg is perpendicular to the upper leg).

 However, from the right side of the robot's body, the rotation directions' positive and negative are just opposite.